CookeShane/ORTools-Scheduler/README.md

-# MedModus Nurse Scheduler Part 02
+# Nurse Scheduler using Google's OR Tools

 **Author:** Shane Cooke